nchandrappa/dynamic-region-management/java/adp-dynamic-region-managementDist/src/site/markdown/known_issues.md

 # Known Issues

+## Java client
+A Java client is not currently implemented, only a Native client (C++) for Node.js

+This has not been a requirement to date, but would be an easy addition.

 ## Efficiency
 Dynamic region management does not restrict the number of regions that can be created in a cluster.